Qumulo/docs/_includes/content-reuse/admin-guides/authentication-qumulo-core/configuring-saml-single-sign-on-sso.md

 qq saml_modify_settings --require-sso true
 ```

-When the cluster requires SSO authentication, your cluster rejects password-based authentication from AD users in the Web UI, the `qq` CLI, and the REST API.
+When the cluster requires SSO authentication, your cluster rejects password-based authentication from AD users in the Qumulo Core Web UI, the `qq` CLI, and the REST API.

 ## Known Issues and Limitations
-* Local users (the built-in `admin` user and any additional users) can always use their passwords to authenticate to the Web UI and the `qq` CLI.
+* Local users (the built-in `admin` user and any additional users) can always use their passwords to authenticate to the Qumulo Core Web UI and the `qq` CLI.

   {% include important.html content="We recommend setting a strong password for the built-in `admin` user and using this account only for emergencies." %}

-* If SSO is required for a Qumulo cluster, it isn't possible to log in to the **Interactive API documentation** section of the **APIs & Tools** page in the Web UI.
+* If SSO is required for a Qumulo cluster, it isn't possible to log in to the **Interactive API documentation** section of the **APIs & Tools** page in the Qumulo Core Web UI.

 * Qumulo Core doesn't support:
-  * **SAML Single Logout (SLO):** We recommend clicking **Sign out** in the Web UI.
+  * **SAML Single Logout (SLO):** We recommend clicking **Sign out** in the Qumulo Core Web UI.
   * **Automatic Configuration from Metadata XML:** You must specify each parameter by using the `qq` CLI.
   * **Returning to Previous Web UI Page:** You can't return to a previous page after re-authenticating (for example, after a timeout).
   * **Azure AD SAML Toolkit:** Currently, due to a configuration deficiency in the toolkit, IdP-initiated SSO isn't operational for Qumulo as a Service.
 Use the [SP-initiated SSO workflow](#sp-inititated-sso-workflow).